gyanendrol9/ConversationMOC/README.md

 ![Multiplex network encoding](image/multiplex-encoding.png)

 ### Data Set:
-Dataset can be downloaded from Zendo.
-[Zendo dataset](https://zenodo.org/records/10711636)
+Dataset can be downloaded from [Zendo](https://zenodo.org/records/10711636).
 <!--Dataset and model checkpoint files should be checked into the respective directories. -->

 ### Software: